Digger1955/dxvk-gplasync-lowlatency/README.md

   - `disable`: Disables the cache entirely.
   - `reset`: Clears the cache file.
 - `DXVK_STATE_CACHE_PATH=/some/directory` Specifies a directory where to put the cache files.
 Defaults to the current working directory of the application.

+**Important**: The state cache has been removed from the [upstream DXVK since version 2.7](https://github.com/doitsujin/dxvk/releases/tag/v2.7), and is therefore not available in DXVK-GPLALL 2.7 and later.

 ## Asynchronous pipeline compilation (Async)